cocoacoderorg/OBJFile-OpenGL/ObjProcessor/README.txt

 If you have an obj file that has polygons that don't satisfy these two conditions, you'll need to use a 3D editor to fix them.

+-- Texture Formats

+I haven't gotten [GLKTextureLoader textureWithContentsOfData:texture] to work with pvr4 files and there's no documentation online that explains why.
+So I don't recommend using that file format.
+TGA files have been tested and are verified to work.
+Other file formats (PNG, BMP, etc) should also work but aren't verified).